amundmr/Project-2/Documents/Markdown/Project-2_Aasrud-Raniseth-Rongve.md

 The problem is solved as an eigenvalue problem with three different methods; the Jacobi method, the bisection method and Armadillos eigenvalue solver.
 Choosing the approach with bisection due to a greater interest in the mathematics rather than the quantum physic's.

 Our algorithm for Jacobi is rather inefficient when dealing with matrices larger than 200 x 200, though having an increasing precision when increasing the size(seen in int-points-plot.png).
 The bisection is a really simple and efficient method with a set precision.
 On the other hand it will not find the eigenvectors.
-Compared to Jacobi it was found to be about 530 % faster(0.14 seconds for Bisection and 86 seconds for Jacobi) for a 200 x 200 matrix.
+Compared to Jacobi it was found to be about 530 times faster(0.14 seconds for Bisection and 86 seconds for Jacobi) for a 200 x 200 matrix.

 <!-- TODO: Importance of scaling equations? -->